Pèl & Ploma

-Pèl & Ploma was a Catalan artistic and literary journal that published 100 issues within four years between the dates of June 3, 1899 and December 1, 1903.
+Pèl & Ploma was a Catalan artistic and literary journal that published 100 issues within four years between June 3, 1899 and December 1, 1903.
 Catalan artists Ramón Casas and Miquel Utrillo ran the publication together, based out of the city of Barcelona.
 Casas financed the publication as well as provided the majority of covers, illustrations, and advertisements for each issue, while Utrillo directed the publication's literary components.

 Pèl & Ploma is preceded by the journal Quatre Gats and succeeded by the journal Forma, which were both Catalan publications of the same genre.
 Together, these three journals provided a platform for Catalan Modernism, Pèl & Ploma being the longest-running and most popular of the three.
 Although it ceased circulation over a century ago, original issues and artworks of Pèl & Ploma are preserved today places such as the National Library of Catalonia and the National Art Museum of Catalonia.

 In the first issue of Pèl & Ploma, Utrillo explained that the publication's title, which translates to “Hair & Feather” in English, had nothing to do with what it would publish; however, if one so wished, they could interpret “pèl”, or “hair” in Catalan, as “paintbrush” and “ploma”, or “feather” in Catalan, as a pen, thus referring to the magazine's display of art and prose.